Farm to Family provides local fresh produce, meats, dairy, and other grocery items to customers on

 Q: How does Home Delivery work?

-We have partnered with Schlep It bike delivery service on Capitol Hill to deliver shares in an efficient and eco-friendly manner. $5 fee extra/time will be billed to your card on file at the start of the season, along with member fee.
-Richmond, VA home delivery is free within our delivery area (5 mile radius from Farm to Family..
+Richmond has a $5 fee/time to be billed in total to your card on file at the start of the season, along with member fee.
+Richmond, VA home delivery is available within our delivery area 5 mile radius from Farm to Family..
 If for some reason we are unable to deliver where you wish, you may be able to be moved to an alternate pickup location or refunded.

 Q: How can I plan my meals?
 Will I know what I'm getting before it arrives?

 However, it also means that the share can be a little unpredictable.
-Sometimes one item at the farm will look much more appetizing than what was previously discussed with the producer, and Mark will swap it out.
-Sometimes there is a special item of which there is only enough for one of the smaller drop sites.
 We work with a number of different producers, and we are dealing with a myriad of logistical factors, as well as with the unpredictability of Mother Nature.
 The last 24 hours before the share can get hectic and sometimes items are changed out.
 You may not get something that was on the list.
 You may get an item that was not on the list at all.
 You may get items you got last time, or the time before.
 We know that this can be disappointing and confusing for members who think they are getting one thing and then get another, but we ask that you are understanding and patient.
 Eating locally from small farms calls for flexibility.

 Q: I paid by check.
 How do I access my account information?